dragonworx/mp3-stamp/README.md

 # MP3 Stamp

-A small command-line utility to automate writing mp3 tags to mp3 audio files.
+A small command-line utility to automate writing mp3 tags and covers to mp3 audio files.

 For music content creators, generating new mp3 files is a common routine.
 Opening those fresh files in iTunes or any other media applications simply to edit tags and apply a cover can be a tedious and repeditive task.
 Especially if you are regenerating the file after changes.

-mp3-stamp lets you create a small `.json` file which contains all the tag info you want to write.
-Keep that file next to your audio file and just run this tool (globally) to apply the tags easily.
+mp3-stamp lets you create a small `.mp3.json` file which contains all the tag info you want to write (including specifying cover images).
+Keep that file next to your audio file and just run this tool (globally) to apply the tags quickly and easily.

+## Use Case

+Imagine we have an audio project folder called `my-audio-project` and inside is a new mp3 file called `my-song.mp3` that we generated from our favourite audio software (DAW).
+We want to add this to our music library, or share it but first we need tags and a cover.
+It may be ok to edit these tags and apply a cover in iTunes (or similar media app or tag editor), but if we overwrite this file (eg. making an updated version) we have to repeat this process through a UI over and over again.
+Instead, let's use a small `.mp3.json` file which lives in the same folder where we generate our mp3 file, and use that config file to specify the tags and cover, similar to a preset or defaults.
+Then every time we recreate the file, we just run this command line tool and apply the metadata.

+Noice!
+Much quicker, less friction to our creation process.
+Just write those tags and set that cover like a boss.

-## Usage
+## Installation

-Image we have an audio project folder called `my-audio-project` and inside is a new mp3 file called `my-song.mp3`.

-Install the tool globally to be able to use the `mp3-stamp` command via the terminal from any location *.
+Install the tool globally to be able to use the `mp3-stamp` command from the terminal at any location *.

 ```
 npm install mp3-stamp -g
 ```

-*\* you may need to restart the terminal to be able to use the new global `mp3-stamp` global command from your path*
+*\* you may need to restart your terminal to be able to use the `mp3-stamp` command from any path after first install.
+If you get "Command not found..." type errors, this is likely the case.*

+## Usage

-Now in the same folder as your mp3 audio file, create a new  file with the same mp3 filename, but with `.json` added to end.
+Open a terminal at the location ofh your mp3 audio file, and create a new `.mp3.json` config file.
+We'll use the same file name, and just append `.mp3.json`.
+You don't have to use the same filename, but it helps to group file together.

 ```
 cd my-audio-project
-touch my-song.mp3.json
+vim my-song.mp3.json
 ```

-Configure the tags you need *(See "Tag Configuration" section below)* then run the `mp3-stamp` tool and select the mp3 file and json file when prompted.
+Edit and configure the tags you need *(See "Tag Configuration" section below)* then save the config file and run the `mp3-stamp` tool from that same folder.

 ```
 mp3-stamp
 ```

 You will be asked to select the mp3 file, and the json configuration file in the current path.
+This is useful if you want to store several mp3 files in the same folder, or use different configs for different reasons.

+Your tags and covers will be applied!

-If you wish to specify the base path from a different folder, you can pass it as an argument to the `mp3-stamp` command.
+If you wish to specify the base path (eg. you already have a terminal open in a different location) you can pass it as the sole argument to the `mp3-stamp` command.

 ```
 mp3-stamp ../../my-other-audio-project